TestZeus/TestZeus/README.md

 So what ?
 Well, this framework has boiler plate code to get you started with test automation for your Salesforce org.
 And just to name a few features :
 * a.Advance utilities like Autolocators 🧙‍♂️ (https://github.com/TestZeus/TestZeus/blob/main/README.md#autolocator-strategy-)
-* b.API integrations for REST APIs
+* b.API integrations for REST APIs 🔌
-* c.Waiting mechanism for Salesforce pages
+* c.Intelligent Waiting mechanism for Salesforce pages ⌚
-* d.Contextual actions for Salesforce UI elements
+* d.Contextual actions for Salesforce UI elements🏹
-* e.Basic integrations like Email , Selenium, TESTNG, MAVEN and page objects.
+* e.Basic integrations like Email , Selenium, TESTNG, MAVEN and page objects.✔

 The core of the framework works on top of Salesforce's UI API to achieve UI automation.
 Dont know what is UI API?
 No worries at all , here is a resource to get you going : https://developer.salesforce.com/docs/atlas.en-us.uiapi.meta/uiapi/ui_api_get_started.htm